Kurdish exiles back Iran protests but deny organizing them - NewsBreak

 The support that Kurdish exiles like Qureshi have given to protesters in Iran have fueled allegations by Iranian authorities that the protests, which have spread to over 40 cities, were entirely organized and buttressed by foreign elements.

 But Iranian Kurdish exiles say their role is small.
-They say the Iranian government is trying to scapegoat them to divert attention away from the widespread anger fueling protests that erupted nationwide, have brought in multiple ethnic groups and have been focused on the government’s treatment of women.

-The protests erupted after a 22-year-old Iranian Kurdish woman, Mahsa Amini, died in custody.
-Morality police in the Iranian capital, Tehran, arrested her for allegedly not wearing the mandatory Islamic headscarf properly.
+They say the Iranian government is trying to scapegoat them to divert attention away from the widespread anger fueling protests that erupted nationwide, have brought in multiple ethnic groups and have been focused on women and the oppression they face from the government.
+The protests were sparked after a woman, Mahsa Amini , who was Kurdish, died in custody after morality police in the Iranian capital Tehran arrested her for not wearing her headscarf properly.

 This week, Iran sharply stepped up its military operations against Iraq-based Iranian Kurdish opposition groups, launching three sets of drone and missile attacks targeting their party bases in northern Iraq, killing at least nine.
 The strikes drew condemnation from Iraqi officials and the international community.
 Iran’s ambassador to Iraq was later summoned by the Foreign Ministry.

-Iran also has cracked down on others after Amini’s death, announcing Friday that it has arrested nine foreigners over the demonstrations.
+Iran also has cracked down on others, announcing Friday that it has arrested nine foreigners over the anti-hijab demonstrations.
+That comes after rights groups reported leaked government documents show that Iran ordered its security forces to “severely confront” protesters, and that journalists had been arrested.

-The London-based Amnesty International said Friday it has acquired leaked government documents showing that Iran ordered its security forces to “severely confront” protesters.
-It said security forces have killed at least 52 people since protests over the Amini’s death began nearly two weeks ago.

-Iranian state TV has reported that at least 41 protesters and police have been killed since the demonstrations began Sept.
-17. Hundreds of people have been arrested.

 The Kurdish opposition parties say their reach is limited to majority Kurdish regions in western Iran.

-“It’s true the political parties here issued a call for protests, but the ones who went into the street and organized are inside Iran; it has nothing to do with party proclamations,” said Rosaline Kamangir, 32, an Iranian women’s rights activist and a Kurd who is regularly in touch with female protesters inside Iran.
+“It’s true the political parties here issued a call for protests, but the one who went to the street and organized are inside Iran; it has nothing to do with party proclamations,” said Rosaline Kamangir, 32, an Iranian women’s rights activist and a Kurd who is regularly in touch with female protesters inside Iran.

 “The organizers are local, and perhaps they see eye-to-eye with the parties, ultimately they are acting based on their own beliefs,” she said.